rozeridilar/LearningReactNative/README.md

 };
 ```
 Above, there is a counter variable which set 0 by defalt, once the `setCounter()` function is triggered react native updates(rerenders) the whole CounterScreen component.
+<strong> When a component is rerendered all of its children gets rerendered too. </strong>